slcdlvpr/Azure-Machine-Learning-Nanodegree-Capstone/README.md

 There were three key elements of the deployment.

 * Inference Script:  The inference script describes how to configure the model to make predictions.
 It references the scoring script (entry_script property) and is used to locate all the resources required for the deployment.
 In short inference script is used to define the software dependencies needed for the deployment.
-** The Inference script references the environment which defines the dependencies needed to execute the model.
-These are defined in the project environment.yml file.
+* Environment which defines the dependencies needed to execute the model.
+These requirments are defined in the project environment.yml file.
+This is passed in as part of the inference script properties
-** Scoring script this script contains the python code required to accept a request for a prediction and return the models response
+* Scoring script this script contains the python code required to accept a request for a prediction and return the models response.
+This code can be found in the score.py file.
 The model was deployed through use of the Python SDK.
 Below is a screen shot of the code used to deploy the model
 ![endtest](Images/HyperParameter/Deployment.JPG)